So how long will a hair transplant last realistically?

 Cost & Recovery

 Whilst hair transplants were at one time only accessible to celebrities and rich people alike, they are now affordable for many.
-Due to FUT, or the strip method, is less labor intensive, this is often reflected in a lower price tag.
+Due to FUT, or the strip method, being less labour-intensive, this is often reflected in a lower price tag.
 However, it is often up to the surgeon to decide which type of hair transplant is right for a patient and so the price is not considered in this aspect.
-In the UK, a hair transplant can range from anywhere between £1,000 and £20,000 depending on the type of surgery, experience of the surgeon and how many hairs need moving.
+In the UK, a hair transplant can range from anywhere between £1,000 and £20,000 depending on the type of surgery, the experience of the surgeon and how many hairs need moving.
 As with any procedure, it is recommended that you do not make any decisions based solely on price.

 Both FUT and FUE hair transplant procedures have the same recovery time.
 It can take 12-18 months to see the results of a hair transplant so you shouldn’t feel disheartened if you don’t see results immediately.
 In fact, the initial hair that is transplanted will fall out completely within the first 8 weeks, with new hair starting to grow any time after 3 months of your hair transplant.